hako/masqueraide/README.md

 # Masqueraide [![Build Status](https://travis-ci.com/hako/masqueraide.svg?token=bJfam1KHVz8SidpzxUbF&branch=master)](https://travis-ci.com/hako/masqueraide)

 Masqueraide is an AI/Bot library that is designed to run on social networks.
 Masqueraide works by having two concepts called **'Rooms'** and **'Engines'**.
-Social networks are 'Rooms', and the underlying NLP algorithms are the 'Engines'.
+Social networks are 'Rooms', and the underlying NLP (Natrual Language Processing) algorithms are the 'Engines'.

 In the near future, Masqueraide will have plugin support, more NLP engines and more social networks.